-Anxiety or Depression: Considering all of the above, strong feelings of anxiety and depression may arise.
+- Anxiety or Depression: Considering all of the above, strong feelings of anxiety and depression may arise.
 The period after your breakup can be a stressful time that can leave you emotionally and physically drained.
-You may be feeling anxious and worried all the time in response to what happened in regards to the relationship, the person you were with, the way it ended, and your feelings about it.
+You may be feeling anxious and worried all the time in response to what happened regarding the relationship, the person you were with, the way it ended, and your feelings about it.

 Here are a few ways you can get over a breakup:

 Cut out Reminders of Your Ex

 A large part of our suffering comes from thinking about our ex.
 Associations do not help us move forward and associations create reminders.
 Reminders of them trigger memories.
 Hence, making it hard for you to move on and fall out of love with them.
 To move forward, you need to cut out reminders of your ex at least for the time being.
 Stay away from the places, restaurants, and activities you used to visit and engage in together.

 It is difficult to get over a broken heart, cut yourself some slack.
 You just underwent an emotionally heavy ride.
 It is alright to cry over it, crying is very cathartic.
 Go for a mini holiday with your family or friends, take up a hobby; unwind and rejuvenate.
 You deserve it so take a break.

 It is good to express how you feel about your break up.
 Expressing emotionally is cathartic and helps you immensely but overindulging in these feelings could never allow you to move forward.
 When doing so, you end up strengthening these feelings and embedding the feelings deeper, creating difficulty in uprooting them later.

 Learn to Let It Go